john-cd/rust_howto/src/index.md

 It then focuses on cross-cutting concerns that affect most aspects of development e.g. [error handling][p-errors], [error customization][p-error-customization], [configuration][p-config], [p-debugging][p-debugging]...

-[p-concurrency][p-concurrency], including [asynchronous programming][p-asynchronous], are covered in details.
+[Concurrency][p-concurrency], including [asynchronous programming][p-asynchronous], is covered in details.

-Next are [tools][p-development-tools], such as Cargo, Clippy, Rustfmt, as well as links and examples specific to programming domains such as [p-cli][p-cli] and [Web][p-web-programming] development.
-The [p-links][p-links] section provides pointers to notable Rust websites, books, and code examples.
+Next are [tools][p-development-tools], such as Cargo, Clippy, Rustfmt, as well as links and examples specific to programming domains such as [CLI][p-cli] and [Web][p-web-programming] development.
+The [links][p-links] section provides pointers to notable Rust websites, books, and code examples.

 ## Who should read this book?